iamk1ngreddit/hackintosh_Z490-A/README.md

 tl;dr - the guide above will take the EFI folder in the OpenCore Release and clean it up, as this EFI folder is needed for both the usb installer and after the installation.

-4:  Get your SSDT, this is CPU specific, meaning if you are not running Comet Lake / 10th gen Intel, then you need to find the correct guide to figure out which SDST's you need.
-Guide I used for Comet Lake SDST: https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#starting-point
+4:  Get your SSDT, this is CPU specific, meaning if you are not running Comet Lake / 10th gen Intel, then you need to find the correct guide to figure out which SSDT's you need.
+Guide I used for Comet Lake SSDT: https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#starting-point

 5:  Get Ktexts: